ČEB Supervisory Board

 Member, Ministry of Finance of the Czech Republic

-Petr Teplý is an Associate Professor in Finance at the Faculty of Finance and Accounting at University of Economics in Prague.
+Petr Teplý is a Professor of Finance at the Faculty of Finance and Accounting at University of Economics in Prague.
 He obtained his PhD degree at the Institute of Economic Studies of the Faculty of Social Sciences, Charles University in 2009.
 He also studied in Austria, the United States of America and New Zealand.
 He worked for five years in ČSOB Bank at various positions at the Department of Planning and Controlling, Restructuralization, Legal and Forensic Projects.
-He also participated in internship in the investment bank Spencer Clarke in New York and for the next six years, he held the position of Project Manager in company EEIP, a.s. for the field of Corporate Finance, Energetics, EU Funding and Regulatory Impact Analysis (RIA).
-Doc.
-Petr Teplý regularly lectures at conferences abroad and universities including the State University of New York and the Harvard University.
-He has written or co-authored of over 100 papers and 10 books.
+He also participated in internship in the investment bank Spencer Clarke in New York.
+For the next six years, he held the position of Project Manager in company EEIP, a.s. for the field of Corporate Finance, Energy, EU Funding and Regulatory Impact Analysis (RIA).
+Prof. Petr Teplý regularly lectures at conferences and universities around the world.
+He has written or co-authored of over 150 research papers and 10 books.
 He has been awarded many times for his significant academic activities.
-He is actively employed at Charles University and University of Economics in Prague where he lectures on banking and risk management.
-Currently, he is not a member of any authorities in any other company.
+He is actively employed at Charles University and University of Economics, where he lectures banking, finance and risk management.
+Currently, Petr is not a member of any authorities in any other company.